Chlorine – The Benefits & Dangers

 - Higher vulnerability to genetic mutation

 However the activity which represents the greatest potential long term health risk from chlorinated water is your daily shower.
+Chlorine vapourises at a lower temperature than water resulting in chlorine vapour being inhaled during showering which can then enter directly into the bloodstream.

 So Any Good News?